dijasila/GPAW/doc/tutorials/stm/stm.rst

 Å):

 .. literalinclude:: stm.py
-   :end-before: matplotlib
+   :end-before: plot1

 From the current we make a scan to get a 2-d array of constant current height and make a contour plot:

 .. literalinclude:: stm.py
-   :start-after: scan
+   :start-after: plot1
-   :end-before: scan2
+   :end-before: plot2

 .. image:: 2d.png

 Similarly, we can make a constant height scan (at `z=8.0` Å) and plot it:

 .. literalinclude:: stm.py
-   :start-after: 2d.png
+   :start-after: plot2
-   :end-before: figure
+   :end-before: plot3

 .. image:: 2d_I.png